 Most of the modern T’ai Chi styles we see today are offshoots of the Chen village style or the more traditional Taoist Wudang style, but during the cultural revolution (1966-1976) these styles almost died out.
 Even before then, after the fall of the Qing dynasty certain aspects of Taoist training were frowned upon as outdated and superstitious, and aspects like theatre and the spiritual aspects gradually fell by the wayside as Christianity came from the West.

-The Lee style has been preserved into modern times because it came to the West in the 1930s.
+The Lee style is the only true Taoist art, the oldest form of T’ai Chi Ch’uan in existence, and the most popular style in the world.
+It has been preserved into modern times since it came to the West in the 1930s.
 Some of the styles which have become popular in China in recent years are quite different from those which have been exported to other countries prior to the modern era when China became progressively more westernised.
 Foreign invasions, political upheaval, civil war, and two world wars have seen very little preserved in the way of accurate documented records for any reliable chronology to be compiled.
 Nevertheless the many volumes of Taoist writings which have survived testify to the fact that internal forms of exercise have been popular in China for many thousands of years.

 The Lee style Taoist Arts were popularised in the West by two prominent figures, Chan Lee and his student Chee Soo.